 Some resources are available to alumni, although many are for current students only.

-If you use Google Scholar to search for articles, it won't know to provide the AC links to our full-text subscriptions when you're off-campus.
-Go to Settings > Library links and type Amherst College into the box, then check AC full-text here.
+If you use Google Scholar to search for articles, it won't know to provide the Check for Full Text links to our full-text subscriptions when you're off-campus.
+Go to Settings > Library links and type Amherst College into the box, then check Full Text Finder Results.